Family Dollar Stores FDO

 Primary demands

-- Consider a leveraged buyback (~$1.5bn of incremental debt) to exploit under-leveraged balance sheet
+- Execute a large leveraged buyback (~$1.5bn incremental debt) to exploit the under-levered balance sheet

-- Evaluate a sale to a strategic or financial buyer as an alternative path to full value
+- Explore a sale to a strategic retailer or financial sponsor as an alternative path to full value

 KPIs cited